 We are a practice-based create-tank!
 Wellbeing is a skill.
 It can be taught and developed.
-By learning and practicing mindfulness, movement, and creativity each of us has the potential to create health – for ourselves, our communities and our natural environment.
+By practicing the skills of mindfulness, movement, and creativity each of us has the potential to evolve and develop health – for ourselves, our communities and our natural environment.

 Learn more about Soul Strong;

-Overall we support and share principles and practices that make life worth living!
+Overall we support and share principles and practices that sustain the soul!

 – healthy relationships, connection and community

 – laughter, fun and play

 Wisdom traditions loosely define the soul as being ‘the essence of a living thing’.